 - We have a ‘no surprises’ mantra meaning students and whānau should have a clear understanding of where they are at and whether they require extra support or enrichment.

-- Students and whānau are invited to meet home base and hub teachers during our Teacher Only Day that take place before the start of the school year.
+- Students and whānau are invited to meet home base and hub teachers during our Getting Connected Meetings that take place during the first two days of the school year.

-- A mid-year interview will take place sharing a new snapshot of data and clarifying rate of progress and achievement towards national standards.
+- A mid-year interview will take place sharing a new snapshot of data and clarifying rate of progress and achievement towards the expectations of the New Zealand Curriculum.

 - Parents and whānau are able to meet with the teacher following the end-of-year report should they wish to do so.